CCJ News & Announcements

 * Denotes UMSL CCJ Ph.D. student

-Congratualations to the winners of our undergraduate scholarships: Cecil Clay and Gwen Smith (Jennings Do-Dads Juvenile Justice) and Joshua Bennett and Shakauna Jones (Doris Fishman Administration of Justice).
+Congratulations to the winners of our undergraduate scholarships: Kyle Hampton and Gwen Smith (Jennings Do-Dads Juvenile Justice) and Joshua Bennett and Shakauna Jones (Doris Fishman Administration of Justice).

 Dr. Janet Lauritsen has been named a Fellow of the American Society of Criminology.
 The honorary title "Fellow" recognizes persons who have made a scholarly contribution to the intellectual life of the discipline.
 Dr. Lauritsen is our fourth faculty member to be thus recognized.

 Alumnus Charles "Chuck" Huber has given the department $100,000 in Ralcorp stock.
 The gift will be used to create the Charles G. Huber, Jr. Endowed Dissertation Fellowship in Criminology and Criminal Justice and the Charles G. Huber, Jr. Endowed Scholarship in Criminology and Criminal Justice.
 Read more...

 Drs.
 Rick Rosenfeld and Bob Bursik organized AE21: American Exceptionalism in the 21st Century, a conference examining the contemporary relevance and validity of the American exceptionalism thesis.
 Godfrey Hodgson, historian and acclaimed print and broadcast journalist, was the keynote speaker.
 Read more...

 Dr. Richard Wright's research on burglars was featured in an animated short by Epipheo, a Cincinnati-based video communication agency.
 Read more...